Ratchet & Clank (2002 video game)

-Ratchet & Clank is a third-person shooter platform video game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 2 in 2002.
-It is the first game in the Ratchet & Clank series and the first game developed by Insomniac to not be owned by Universal Interactive.

-The game follows a Lombax named Ratchet meeting the robot Clank on his home planet, Veldin.
+Ratchet & Clank is a 2002 third-person shooter platform video game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 2 in 2002.
+It is the first installment in the Ratchet & Clank series as well as the first game developed by Insomniac to not be owned by Universal Interactive.
+It follows a Lombax named Ratchet meeting the robot Clank on his home planet, Veldin.
 Clank discovers that the villainous Chairman Alonzo Drek of the Blarg race plans to create a new planet for his species, destroying other planets in the process.
-Clank convinces Ratchet to help him in his mission to secure the assistance of the famous hero Captain Qwark.
+Clank convinces Ratchet to help him in his mission to secure the assistance of the famous superhero Captain Qwark.

-The game offers a wide range of weapons and gadgets that the player must use to defeat numerous enemies and solve puzzles on a variety of different planets in the fictional Solana galaxy.
-The game includes several minigames, such as racing or hacking, which the player must complete to proceed.
-The game was very well received by critics, who praised the graphics, gameplay, voice acting, audio, soundtrack, and comedic approach to the story; some criticism was directed at the camera, the characterization (especially in regard to Ratchet's personality) and the low level of difficulty in early stages.
+The game offers a wide range of weapons and gadgets that the player must use to defeat numerous enemies and solve puzzles on a variety of different planets in the fictional Solana Galaxy.
+The game includes several minigames, such as racing or security hacking, which the player must complete to proceed.
+The game was very well received by critics, who praised the graphics, gameplay, voice acting, audio, soundtrack, and comedic approach to the story; some criticism was directed at the camera, the characterization (especially towards Ratchet's personality) and the low level of difficulty in early stages.
+It was followed by Ratchet & Clank: Going Commando (2003).

+A high-definition remaster of the game for the PlayStation 3 was included as part of the Ratchet & Clank Collection in 2012, which consists of remasters of the first three games of the series originally developed for the PlayStation 2.
+A port of the remaster developed by Mass Media for the PlayStation Vita was released in 2014.
+An official emulation of the original PlayStation 2 version of the game is set to be re-released digitally for the PlayStation 4 and PlayStation 5 in the final quarter (Q4) of 2026.

-The game was followed by Ratchet & Clank: Going Commando (2003).
-In April 2016, a film based on the game was released, preceded by a remake for PlayStation 4 based on that work.
+In April 2016, an animated film based on the game was released, preceded by a remake for PlayStation 4 based on that work.